 This song is paired with a dance around a maypole or midsommarstång (a leafy pole that sticks high up in the air) and is always played during Sweden's May Day or midsommarfest (Midsummer festival).

 Print out this song and watch your kids laugh hysterically while they 'Kwak-ka-ka' like a frog while dancing clockwise in a circle, and then 'snort' like a pig while dancing counter-clockwise.

-If this wasn't enough fun already, you can dress your kids up in flower crowns like they do in Sweden, or get them a little Midsommar frog shirt from my Spring Shop HERE.
+If this wasn't enough fun already, you could dress your kids up in flower crowns like they do in Sweden or get them a little Midsommar frog shirt from my Spring Shop HERE.
 All proceeds go toward creating more great books and activities for our families.